Access IPOs

 Sila Nanotechnologies is an advanced battery designer and manufacturer on a mission to engineer materials to power our future.

-Lithium-ion batteries have been around since the early 1990s and power our valued electronics and electric vehicles.
+Lithium-ion batteries have existed since the early 1990s and power our valued electronics and electric vehicles.
 However, there’s been limited innovation.

 Gene Berdichevsky, Tesla’s seventh employee, became frustrated with the lack of battery innovation and set out to make the lithium-ion battery more powerful and efficient.